By David H. Rothman

 One clue lies in a statement from 2016-2017 ALA President Julie Tudaro, who, asked about the endowment plan, told the Christian Science Monitor: “We need to be very careful that we are not talking about an alternative to the current mix of local, state and federal funding that supports our libraries today.”
 So Dr. Tudaro is happy with public and presidential library foundations totaling a mere several billion while Harvard’s endowment is more than $35 billion?
 That is what contentment with the status quo means.

-A year or so later, I sat down to a delightful lunch in New York City with then-ALA President Neal and now-ALA Executive Director Mary Ghikas, both of them far, far more open minded.
+Some months later, I sat down to a delightful lunch in New York City with then-ALA President Neal and now-ALA Executive Director Mary Ghikas, both of them far, far more open minded.
 They of course were genuinely excited about the possibilities of an endowment—why else the lunch?
 Mary told me she liked the thousands of worlds of analysis I had written to support the proposal.

 Jim leveled with me, though.
 While optimistic, he carefully warned me that an endorsement of the plan would need the approval of the ALA Executive Board.